Jujutsu Kaisen season 3

-The season is set to adapt the manga's "Itadori's Extermination", "Perfect Preparation", and "Culling Game" story arcs.
-The plot follows the Jujutsu Sorcerers entering the Culling Game, with their main intention of fighting off Kenjaku, and freeing Satoru Gojo from the Prison Realm.
-A compilation film of the Shibuya Incident along the first two episodes of The Culling Game Part 1 premiered in Japanese theaters on November 7, 2025, and said film will be released internationally under the name Jujutsu Kaisen: Execution from November 14 to December 12.
+The season adapts the first half of the manga's "Culling Game" story arc.
+The plot follows the Jujutsu Sorcerers entering the Culling Game with the main objective of fighting off Kenjaku and freeing Satoru Gojo from the Prison Realm.
+A compilation film of Shibuya Incident, which also featured the first two episodes of The Culling Game: Part 1, premiered in Japanese theaters on November 7, 2025, under the title Jujutsu Kaisen: Execution.